codewithadityaa/Unsplash-Image-Search-App/README.md

-# Image search application using UNSPLASH API in React
+# Image search application using Unsplash API in React

 Technologies Used
 React